jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 </div>

 I fasten my pajama pants with a double-slipped double-throw reef knot and my running shoes with a reef knot in two bights.
+Most people use a standard double-slipped reef knot, but it works loose.
 {:.tangent}